-We will continue to seek input on developing our regional strategies, which were created from what communities said were important objectives in Phase 1, Phase 2 and through direct conversations with community members across Victoria.
+We will continue to seek input on developing our regional strategies, which were created from what communities said were important objectives in phase one, phase two and through direct conversations with community members across Victoria.

-- Reviewing and providing feedback on proposed final strategies will be open from June-August 2019.
+- Reviewing and providing feedback on proposed final strategies will be open from July-August 2019.

-- This information will feed into our final strategies which will be made available in October 2019.
+- This information will feed into our final strategies which will be made available in late 2019.

-Please note that due to summer fire activity in Victoria, the finalisation of the strategic bushfire management strategies has been delayed and they will now be available in October 2019.
+Please note that due to summer fire activity in Victoria, the finalisation of the strategic bushfire management strategies has been delayed and they will be available in late 2019.